 Problem Possible Cause Possible Solution Voltmeter on the AC Control Center reads zero volts.
 Shore power cord is not connected.
 Connect the shore power cord.
 There is no power at the shore power source box.
 Contact marina management.
 The circuit breaker installed in the shore power source box is "OFF."
 Switch the circuit breaker "ON."
+The AC Main circuit breaker group is "OFF."
+Switch the AC Main "ON."
 The shore power cord failed.
 Replace the cord.
 The generator ran out of fuel.
 Check the fuel level in the port fuel tank; refuel if necessary.
 The safety circuit breaker on the generator control panel is "OFF."
 Switch the circuit breaker "ON."
 Refer to the OEM information.
 The generator failed.
 Contact a qualified electrician to make the appropriate repairs.
 The voltmeter failed.
 Contact a qualified electrician to make the appropriate repairs.
 A wire within the AC electrical system is loose or disconnected.
 Contact a qualified electrician to make the appropriate repairs.
 No power at the receptacles, but the voltmeter on the AC Control Center indicates an adequate voltage level.
 The Shore #1 or Shore #2 Main circuit breaker on the AC Control Center is "OFF."
 Switch the circuit breaker "ON."
 The Receptacles breakers on the AC Control Center are "OFF."
 Switch the circuit breakers "ON."
 A GFCI tripped.
 Locate the tripped GFCI and press the Reset button.
 The Shore #1 or Shore #2 Main circuit breaker on the AC Control Center trips immediately after being reset.
 The circuit breaker failed.
 Contact your Carver Dealer to have the circuit breaker replaced.